What is mold and where does it come from?

-Is mold removal and repair covered under standard homeowners insurance?
-How about commercial property and renters policies?
+Is mold removal and remediation covered under standard homeowner's insurance coverage?
+How about under commercial property and renter's policies?

 Generally speaking, homeowners insurance covers mold damage if caused by a covered peril.
-If that is the case your homeowners insurance will cover repairs and cleanup.
+If that is the case, your homeowners insurance will cover repairs and cleanup.
 Covered perils vary from policy to policy but generally include things like hurricane, storm, or wind damage and damage from accidental discharge or overflow of water or steam from plumbing, heating, air conditioners, sprinkler systems, or household appliances.
-As a rule of thumb, if the incident that caused the mold growth is sudden and accidental homeowners insurance will cover it.
-However, if the mold is caused by a latent issue that you refused to act on in a manner that a responsible homeowner would, homeowners insurance might not cover it.
+As a rule of thumb, if the incident that caused the mold growth is sudden and accidental homeowners insurance will typically cover it.
+However, if the mold is caused by a latent issue that you failed to act on in a manner that a responsible homeowner would have, then homeowner's insurance will not cover it.
 An example of this is noticing mold in the corner of your shower for weeks but not reporting it until it has spread and festered.

 The cost of mold repairs and cleanup caused by flooding generally will not be covered under a homeowner’s policy.
-However, if you maintain a flood insurance policy, that should cover the cost of removal and repair so long as the mold growth was not the result of neglect and failure to inspect or maintain the property.
+However, if you maintain a flood insurance policy, the flood policy should cover the cost of removal and repair so long as the mold growth was not the result of neglect and failure to inspect or maintain the property.

-It should be noted that homeowners, commercial property owners, and renters insurance all differ in coverage.
-Thus, it is important to check the language of your insurance agreement and take note of the types of situations that are covered and those that are not.
+It should be noted that homeowners, commercial property, and renters insurance all differ in coverage.
+Thus, it is important to check the language of your insurance agreement and take note of the types of losses that are covered and those that are not.

-How to make a claim?
-What is the process?
+How to make a claim and what is the claims process?

-The first step you should take upon the discovery of a mold growth is to call your insurance company and report the claim.
-The earlier a remediation team can get to your property to begin drying it out the less overall damage will occur.
+The first step you should take upon the discovery of mold growth is to call your insurance company and report the claim.
+The earlier a remediation team can get to your property and begin work the less overall damage will occur.
 It is important during this time to be persistent.
-If your insurer does not respond promptly, call, email, text, or fax.
+If your insurer does not respond promptly, document the matter in writing.
 Review your policy to familiarize yourself with what your insurance company is obligated to cover.
 You will also be required to mitigate your damages.
 If you are aware of the mold growth, you need to move as quickly as possible in resolving the issue.
 Considering how fast mold grows, your duty to mitigate may be a heightened standard when it comes to mold.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].